 POLICE OFFICER APPLICANT INFORMATION

-The Winchester Police Department is currently accepting applications for Police Officer I. The deadline to apply is September 2, 2016.
-Please click here to start the application process.
+The Winchester Police Department is currently accepting applications for Police Officer I and Animal Control I. Please click on the link under Step One – Application below to access the City of Winchester employment opportunities website to start the application process.

 Thank you for your interest in becoming a member of our department.
 The Winchester Police Department wants to see you succeed in your goal of being selected as a member of our department.
 Below are the steps in the hiring process that an applicant must complete to be considered for employment with the Winchester Police Department.